Foods that could be headache and migraine trigger

 Ice cream:

-Recommended foods to migraine patients:
+Recommended foods for migraine patients:

 • Rice and cooked green vegetables like broccoli and spinach

-• Orange vegetables like sweet potatoes, carrots, papaya, mangoes, oranges etc.
+• Orange vegetables like sweet potatoes, carrots, papaya, mangoes, oranges, etc.

-• Cooked or dried, non-citrus fruits, such as cherries, cranberries, pears, etc.
+• Cooked or dried non-citrus fruits, such as cherries, cranberries, pears, etc.

 • Herbal and fruit beverages